- Major Professor Co-Advisor Form

 - The Graduate School must receive the Final Defense Approval forms and an electronic submission of the corrected dissertation no later than two weeks prior to graduation.

 - An application for graduation must be filed with the Graduate School no later than Friday of the second full week (first full week in summer) of classes in the graduation semester.
-The application will be made online at www.uga.edu/gradschool/forms&publications/currentstudent_forms.html.
+Applying for graduation is available through Athena.
 Because of the short length of time between this date and graduation day, no exceptions will be made by the Graduate School.
-Formal graduation exercises are held in May, August, and December.
+Formal graduation exercises are held in May and December.
 Students must be registered at the University of Georgia for a minimum of three credit hours the semester in which they complete all degree requirements and a minimum of 10 hours over at least two semesters after admission to candidacy.

 Time Guidelines for Obtaining Degree Objective